Growth Kit 2.0 is here! CRO, Paid Ads & more! Code Kit v4.6 released for CC's new Task System.

 Understanding: Claude Code provides multiple ways to create agent-like behavior - from built-in sub-agents to custom slash commands.
 Each approach serves different needs.
 Master these fundamentals before exploring advanced agent patterns.

-Four Agent Approaches in Claude Code
+Five Agent Approaches in Claude Code

 Claude Code offers several ways to achieve specialized, agent-like behavior: